 Surgery is where the cancer is cut out.
-It is the most common treatment for endometrial cancer.

 Radiation therapy uses x-rays to kill cancer cells and stop the cancer growing.
-It might be used alone but more commonly after surgery, and sometimes with chemotherapy.
+Radiation therapy may be used with chemotherapy.

-Chemotherapy or drug therapy uses drugs to kill cancer cells or stop the cancer growing.
-It might be used alone but more commonly after surgery, or with radiation therapy.
+Chemotherapy uses drugs to kill cancer cells and stop the cancer growing.